Dmytro-Posyliuzhnyi/math-learning-journal/Linear Algebra/Linear Algebra.md

 *Date: January 18, 2025*

+*Time: 2:08 PM*

 Learned about and need to take notes on:

 - Determinant of a 3x3 matrix
 - Inverting a 3x3 matrix using Gaussian elimination

 I'm not sure if it makes sense to write notes on inverting a 3x3 matrix using determinants, as it's computationally intensive and doesn't bring much value at this point.
 But actually, it’s a nice exercise, so I might still write it down to warm up my brain.

+*Time: 2:30 PM*

+Additional topics to note down:

+- Expressing linear systems as matrix
+- Basics of solving linear systems using matrices

+Finished the matrices unit (from the Algebra II course) and switching back to the Linear Algebra course.

 ---